aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 6. Check that all values are propagated and saved correctly.
 7. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue
 8. Check that an attachment can be adding to an existing issue.
+9. Test if users assigned to issues can upload attachments.
+10. Test if users can delete their own uploaded attachments.

 Permissions [Automation Testing]
 1. Remove access all profile permission.